mperich/GettingAndCleaningData_CourseProject/CodeBook.md

 <h1>Summary File</h1>

-A seperate dataset is created which computes the mean for each (Subject ID + Activity) combination and is written to "HumanActivityData_Averages_By_Subject_And_Activity.txt"
+A seperate dataset is created which computes the mean for each variable for each (Subject ID + Activity) combination and is written to "HumanActivityData_Averages_By_Subject_And_Activity.txt"